OraOpenSource/OXAR/README.md

 # Oracle XE & APEX
 The goal of this project is to make it easy for developers to quickly build and/or launch a fully functional instance of Oracle XE and APEX.
-The code provided in this project handles the automatic build.
+The scripts provided in this project handles the automatic build.
 There is also a listing below of prebuilt images for popular cloud providers.

 *Note: Currently these machines are not recommended for production us as they lack backup scripts, SSL encryption for APEX, etc. These features will be implemented in future releases.*